 In order to set up a custom bounce domain, a CNAME record must be established with your DNS service provider.
 This CNAME must point a subdomain to the tracking.socketlabs.com domain.
 This can also be used for enabling the Engagement Tracking feature.
 You can re-use the CNAME

 record created for engagement tracking to customize your bounce domain.
-For more information please see our knowledgebase article on CNAME Configuration for Engagement and Bounce Tracking.
+For more information please see our knowledgebase article on CNAME Configuration for Bounce Tracking.

 We now also support validating chained CNAME records for Custom Bounce Domain.
 For organizations providing services to sub-clients, you can have your client create a CNAME record to your own sub-domain, and create another CNAME record pointing that to SocketLabs.